top of page

 Establishing a circle of care for Indigenous people that increases access and use of Indigenous healing strategies

 The vision for Circle of Care is to build an Indigenous Healing Program.
 In brief, it is anticipated that through discussions with Indigenous women, needed and wanted Indigenous healing approaches (e.g., smudging, medicine picking, land-based activities, creating medicine bundles) including ceremonies (e.g., full moon ceremony, birth drum ceremony, letting go ceremony, and blanket ceremony) will be identified and enacted in the program delivered by a Knowledge Carrier to learn and practice the approach.
 Through the program, it is anticipated that the women will be able to build their own circle of care and identify who they want in their circle (e.g., Knowledge Carriers, nurse, counsellor, or pharmacist).
+This project resulted in the creation of a teaching booklet, ceremony manual and ceremony pamphlets to support our community partners to share information on available cultural practices offered.
+For access to these resources reach out to the PI who will contact the community partners to obtain their permission to share.
+A sample of each deliverables is available through the links.

 CIHR Project Grant 2019-2023: $100,000